 Self-Criticism–who isn’t familiar?
 In small doses, it helps us self-correct as we navigate our complicated world.
-It can open our eyes to where we said or did some harm.
-Or it can show us where we need to improve.
-In measure, it can give us the self-awareness needed to grow.
+It can open our eyes to where we might have done harm.
+It can show us where we need to improve.
+Sometimes it gives us the self-awareness to grow and change.

 In my own desire to avoid self-criticism, I’ve blinded myself to my shortcomings and opted to find them in others instead.
 As fun as that can be sometimes, my fun is usually short-lived.
 Back to the drawing board as I focus inward.
 I might see that I’ve fallen short in some areas.
 Maybe I’ve (gasp) made a mistake!
 Here come the rubber bullets of self-criticism, pelting my back, beaning me on the head.
 I run for cover, I explode, I implode.

 Studies find that self-criticism and shame trigger feelings of fear.
 Fear stimulates the amygdala, the brain’s alarm system.
 The amygdala sends signals to our instinctive survival response of fight, flight, freeze, or submit.
 Adrenaline and cortisol course through our veins.
 Suddenly we are in survival mode.
 The negative chatter goes on and on.
 We feel bad about ourselves, we feel angry at others.
 The bicycle of shame or blame is speeding down the hill, no breaks.

 All this Caring Cues Our System to Make Oxytocin

 Oxytocin is a potent, ancient hormone that produces feelings of contentment, well-being and safety.
 A 2020 study of oxytocin found that it’s linked to preventing inflammation, healing damaged tissue, inhibiting cancer growth, and protecting the gastrointestinal lining in both children and adults.

 A 1998 study discovered that oxytocin prevents us from freezing with fear in the face of ongoing stressors.